emkeidi/emkeidi.github.io/posts/gig-worker-guide.md

 ### How a Minimum Helps Your Business

-- **You need to be able to deliver** consistent results for your clients in order to build up a positive reputation.
+- You need to be able to deliver consistent results for your clients in order to build up a positive reputation.
-- **This is easier to do if you have better baseline** pay coming in for each job.
+- This is easier to do if you have better baseline pay coming in for each job.
-- **Giving away tiny chunks** of your time will only benefit the client and never benefit you.
+- Giving away tiny chunks of your time will only benefit the client and never benefit you.
-  - **Have you ever traveled 2 hours** for a job that took 30 minutes to complete?
+  - Have you ever traveled 2 hours for a job that took 30 minutes to complete?
-  - **If you want to only charge the client for "one hour"**, raise your rates to protect your baseline.
+  - If you want to only charge the client for "one hour", raise your rates to protect your baseline.

 As for how to explain this to clients, we will cover that a bit later on.
 The message can be quickly summed up by the following quote from a moving business based in London.